 This alarming statistic illustrates that the mental health condition is starting to infiltrate our daily lives, with the study showing work pressures, finance and looking after loved ones to be the most common roots of our worry.

 The report marked the launch of a major new campaign, which coincided with Mental Health Awareness Week, to help raise awareness and understanding of anxiety and its potentially debilitating effect on our mental health and wellbeing.
 But with so many of us claiming to be experiencing high levels of anxiety, how can we tell when our normal worries are progressing into symptoms of an anxiety disorder?

 What is anxiety?

-How do you know when you are developing it?
+How do you know when you are developing anxiety?

-Although anxiety is a natural human emotion, experiencing high levels of anxiety for a prolonged period of time can often tip over into diagnosable anxiety disorders such as panic, phobias and obsessive behaviours.
-It’s important to ensure you speak to a professional if you feel your anxieties are getting out of hand.
+Although anxiety is a natural human emotion, experiencing high levels of anxiety for a prolonged period of time can often tip over into diagnosable anxiety disorders such as anxiety attacks, panic attacks, phobias and obsessive behaviours.
+It’s important to ensure you speak to a professional if you feel your anxiety is getting out of hand.

-According to the Mental Health Foundation, the stigma associated with mental health continues to prevent people from seeking help.
-More than one in four agreed that feeling anxious is a sign of not being able to cope and 29% say they would be embarrassed to tell someone they have anxieties.
+According to the MHF, the stigma associated with mental health continues to prevent people from seeking help.
+More than one in four agreed that feeling anxious is a sign of not being able to cope and 29% say they would be embarrassed to tell someone they have anxiety.

 What can you do to cope with anxiety?

-If you find your anxiety is getting out of hand the Priory can provide you with further assistance with Anxiety treatment, by calling 0845 277 4679.
-In the meantime Dr McLaren suggests these seven coping mechanisms to help ease your anxiety:
+If you find your anxiety is getting out of hand, Priory can provide you with further assistance with anxiety treatment.
+In the meantime, Dr McLaren suggests these seven coping mechanisms to help ease your anxiety: